ShreyanshManiTripathi/Foodify/README.md

 # Foodify
-Foodify is a web application to order food.It is deveoped on React by usng Swiggy's live data.
+Foodify is a web application to order food.It is deveoped on React by using Swiggy's live data.